Nojahhh/ComfyUI_GLM4_Wrapper/README.md

 - `THUDM/glm-4v-9b` requires `bf16` precision and is default 4-bit quantization due to its size and the typical VRAM limitations of consumer-grade GPUs (often 24GB or less).
 - `alexwww94/glm-4v-9b-gptq-4bit` requires `bf16` and is default 4-bit.
 - `alexwww94/glm-4v-9b-gptq-3bit` requires `bf16` and is default 3-bit.
-- Only `THUDM/glm-4v-9b` and `alexwww94/glm-4v-9b-gptq-4bit` and `alexwww94/glm-4v-9b-gptq-3bit` models are able to handle image input.
+- Only `THUDM/glm-4v-9b`, `alexwww94/glm-4v-9b-gptq-4bit` and `alexwww94/glm-4v-9b-gptq-3bit` models are able to handle image input.

 ## Example Usage